 Being accepted as a Work-Study student provides a reduction of your tuition fees in exchange for helping out with a variety of tasks (party prep, coffee, administration, ushering, classroom setup, stage crew, etc.) during the Festival.
 First-time students typically receive between $100 and $200 towards tuition.
 Work-Study assignments will not interfere with class or rehearsal times.
 To apply for Work-Study, please fill out the application here.You must also register for the Festival to be considered for Work-Study.
+The due date for the Work Study application is May 31st.
+Late applications WILL be considered, but priority for awards will given to timely applications.
 Work-Study awards can be used in conjunction with Scholarships (see below).

-The American Recorder Society offers scholarships to recorder players for Weekend Workshops as well as Summer Festivals.
+The American Recorder Society offers scholarships to recorder players for Weekend Workshops as well as weeklong Summer Festivals.
 Applications are accepted at any time.
-Effort should be made to apply at least two months before funding is needed, or March 31 for Summer Festivals.
+Effort should be made to apply at least two months before funding is needed (for workshops), or March 31, 2019 for Summer Festivals.
 Visit http://americanrecorder.org/scholarships_and_grants.php for application information.

 The Viola da Gamba Society of America offers Grants-in-Aid to its members to attend Workshops and Masterclasses. vdgsa.org/pgs/gia.html